mitscheltobi/Leuz-python/README.md

 ## Application
 This application can be used to iterate over, process and consolidate financial data to calculate Leuz measures, a statistical approach of measuring earnings smoothing and discretion.

-Make sure to follow include all neccassary data for the calculation.
-To see relevant Orbis categories see [_data/_orbisRaw/Export default.xlsx](./_data/_orbisRaw/Export%20default.xlsx) for reference.
-Headers do not need to be in order.
+Make sure to fully include all neccassary data for the calculation in one xlsx file.
+To see all relevant Orbis categories have a look at [_data/_orbisRaw/Export default.xlsx](./_data/_orbisRaw/Export%20default.xlsx) for reference.
+Headers other than ID, name and NAICS category do not need to be in order.
+At the moment you cannot have custom/different header descriptions other than those in the [example file](./_data/_orbisRaw/Export%20default.xlsx).
 Currently only xlsx files in the from provided by the Orbis database are supported.

 ## Usage
 To process data and calculate EM measures follow these steps: